Extensive tip-splitting of injected organic liquid into an aqueous viscoelastic fluid: Results

+We then examined the characteristics of the fingering dynamics by the image analysis.
+In Fig.~\ref{fig:4}(a), we present snapshots of the injection dynamics with $Q=$ 9.0 ml/min.
+The transition in the fingering pattern can be observed in Fig.~\ref{fig:4}(a-ii).
+We obtained the apparent area $S$ of the inner fluid (Fig.~\ref{fig:4}(b) and the estimated average height of injected fluid was obtained from $h_{\mathrm{ave}}=Qt/S$.
+We also extracted the time evolution $dS/dt$, as shown in Fig.~\ref{fig:4}(c).

+Before $t=1$ s corresponding to Fig.~\ref{fig:4}(a-i), $dS/dt$ took an initial peak, where we observed the extension of thick fingers.
+Considering the existence of time lag in the injection, the observed peak and the subsequent decrease in $dS/dt$ before $t=1$ s reflect the relaxation of excess injection pressure.
+Although a stepping motor controlled the constant injection rate at the syringe pump, the rigidity of both the tube and syringe can lead to fluctuation in the pressure of the inner fluid during this initial stage.
+The initiation of the fluid injection can require relatively high pressure to overcome the Laplace pressure.
+We also note that the average height of the fluid $h_{\mathrm{ave}}$ took a plateau value of around { 0.12 mm}.

+The graph in Fig.~\ref{fig:4}(a-ii) shows another peak in $dS/dt$ around $t=2$ s, which is when thin fingers appear.
+At this point, the average height $h_{\mathrm{ave}}$ also decreases, reaching a minimum value of around { 0.1 mm}.
+These findings indicate a qualitative difference between the formation of thick and thin fingers.
+The second peak in $dS/dt$ at $t=2$ s suggests that the wetting of fluid on the substrate can assist in the formation of thin fingers.

 To further characterize the pattern of the thin fingers, we focus our attention on the dynamics of the front of the advancing fingers.
-For this, we took the temporal difference of the images separated by $\Delta t$, where $\Delta t$ was set to 0.4 s for $Q$=3--9 mL/min and 0.8 s for $Q$ = 1 mL/min.
-In this way, we extracted snapshots of the advancing fronts from sequential images.
-We obtained the statistics of the velocity of all fingers, we calculated the typical repeat distance of the advancing fingers using the distance $\lambda$ between nearest-neighbor pairs of advancing fingers (Fig.~\ref{fig:5}(a)).
+To do this, we took a temporal difference of the images that were separated by a time interval of { $\Delta t$ = 0.3 s} (D-Image).
+D-Image allowed us to extract snapshots of the advancing fronts from sequential images { (Fig.~\ref{fig:5}(a)).
+For the image analysis, we used the data 3 s after the start of the injection.
+We detected and traced the spot larger than 0.035 mm$^2$.
+The spot traced more than 1/3 s was considered as the tip of filaments.
+With this data, we obtained the speed for each extending filament $v_t$.
+The normalized distribution of $v_t$, $\phi(v_t)$, for $Q=$ 1.0--9.0 mL/min is shown in Fig.~\ref{fig:5}(b).
+Here, $\phi(v_t)$ is normalized such that $\int \phi (v_t) dv_t=1$.} We then used the dame data for detecting the typical distance between neighboring pairs of advancing fingers $\ell$ (Fig.~\ref{fig:5}({c})).

-The normalized distributions of velocity for active fingers $f$ under $Q=$ 1.0--9.0 mL/min are shown in Fig.~\ref{fig:5}(b).
-The distribution of the velocity of the advancing fingers was almost identical for $Q=$ 3.0--9.0 mL/min, with a peak appearing at 0.17 mm/s.
-The shape of the distribution is significantly different in the case of $Q=$ 1.0 mL/min, where the peak appears at 0.06 mm/s.

-The normalized distribution of distance $\phi$ for $Q=$ 1.0--9.0 mL/min is shown in Fig.~\ref{fig:6}.
-As in the case of Fig.~\ref{fig:5}(b), the distribution remains almost identical for $Q=$ 3.0--9.0 mL/min, with a peak at 2 mm.
-The distribution for $Q=$ 1.0 mL/min also displays a peak, but the position has shifted to a longer distance of 3 mm.
+The normalized distribution of distance $\phi(\ell)$ for $Q=$ 1.0--9.0 mL/min is shown in Fig.~\ref{fig:5}(b).
+Here, $\phi(\ell)$ is normalized such that $\int \phi (\ell) d\ell=1$.
+The distribution of $\phi(\ell)$ is almost the same for { $Q=$ 1.0--6.0 mL/min, with a peak at 4 mm.
+The distribution for $Q=$ 9.0 mL/min also displays a peak, but the position has shifted to a longer distance of 7 mm. }